pmeeny/CI-MS2-BicepMusicFanSite/TESTING.md

 - User Story 4.3: As a website user I can view the top tracks for the DJ duo
 - User Story 4.4: As a website user I can click on a top track and it will play a 30 second clip on a media player in the page
 ### Test case steps
-1. Go to the about page(about.html)
+1. Navigate to the about page(about.html)
 2. Navigate to the Albums section
 3. Hover over one of the album images
-4. Click on a track in the track listings
+4. Click on each track in the track listings
 5. Navigate to the top tracks section
-6. Click on one of the top tracks
+6. Click on each of the top tracks
 ### Expected Result
 1. The about.html page is displayed, and there is a paragraph about the djs displayed in the About section
 2. Two album images are displayed and the track listing for each album
 3. The image clips to display album information(name, label, number of tracks)
-4. The track opens in a new tab in spotify
+4. Each track opens in a new tab in spotify
 5. The top tracks are displayed
 6. The top track(a 30 second clip) starts playing in the media player on the page
 ### Test Results